 Compare the properties/facts and test different metals.
 Comparison of oxidation rates (rusting) between aluminum, iron and steel is a solid starting point.

 A Leyden Jar is an early form of capacitor consisting of a glass jar with layers of metal foil on the outside and inside.

 Aluminum can be recycled continuously with no loss of its qualities.
 Recycling saves 95 percent of the production of energy needed to create the metal through smelting processes.
 Discarding a can wastes as much energy as powering a laptop computer for 11 hours, or a television for 4 hours.
 The aluminum industry pays more than $800 million for recycled material, and every minute an average of 113,000 aluminum cans are recycled.
 School programs for recycling can make an environmental difference and create funds for programs.
 Get one started!

 Aluminum is used in hundreds of industries, especially in the fields of transportation, aerospace, packaging, building and construction.
 The industry directly creates more than 155,000 jobs and is adding more yearly.
-The average compensation for aluminum industry workers is $77,000, which is $34,000 above the national average income.

 Aluminum production is a global industry.
 Bauxite ore is mined in locations such as Australia, China and Africa.
 Alumina plants operate across the world, including in Russia and Eastern Europe.
 Aluminum products are produced and shipped globally.
 The international aluminum industry creates careers in finance, operations, IT and management around the world.